-I issued a certificate confirming that the audit of the accounts has been completed on 28 September 2018
+I issued a certificate confirming that the audit of the accounts has been completed on 14 August 2018

-I received no members' questions or objections in relation to the 2017-18 audit.
-Having given an audit opinion on the financial statements and concluded on the arrangements to secure economy, efficiency and effectiveness in its use of resources, I was able to certify that the audit was complete when I issues my audit opinion.
+I received no electors' questions or objections in relation to the 2017-18 audit.
+Having given an audit opinion on the financial statements and concluded on the Authority's arrangements to secure economy, efficiency and effectiveness in its use of resources, I was able to certify that the audit was complete when I issued my audit opinion.